-7001-3 Knowledge Synthesis in Nursing Science 1-3
+7001-3 Knowledge Synthesis in Nursing Science 1-3 Variable course content designed to meet specific doctoral student

 Variable course content designed to meet specific doctoral student needs.

 7103 Philosophy of Science

 This course is focused on the understanding of current methods of epistemology as interpreted through an understanding of the history of science.
 The role of the scientist and scholar are explored as natural outcomes of professional development both in individuals and in the discipline.
 An understanding of the current state of science, post modernism, and future trends is gained by exploring cross disciplinary methods of generation of knowledge.